rafaeleyng/dotfiles/README.md

 # dotfiles

-My dotfiles for Mac (and soon for Linux).
+My dotfiles for Linux and Mac.

 ## highlights